 The contrast between civil and human rights is primarily a jurisdictional one.

-All citizens of the world are entitled to basic human rights, such as the right to live, vote, receive a fair trial, and participate in their chosen religion.
+All citizens of the world are entitled to basic human rights, such as the right to life, vote, receive a fair trial, and practice their chosen religion.
 Civil rights depend on the laws or constitutions of the specific country, which can vary greatly.

 Countries are not permitted, via international law, to intentionally deprive individuals of their human rights, but that doesn’t mean their civil liberties will be equal.
 International courts and lawmakers can intervene if they suspect a government fails to enforce human rights, but civil freedoms are down to the national legal system.